harding/bitcoinops.github.io/_posts/en/newsletters/2021-12-08-newsletter.md

 - [Bitcoin Core #22513][] allows `walletprocesspsbt` to sign without finalizing the [PSBT][topic psbt] workflow.
-This is useful for complex scripts, for example, in a [tapscript][topic tapscript] where a fallback script path requires only signer Alice along with a normal path with multiple signers, including Alice.
-When Alice signs, it is best to wait to finalize the PSBT with the fallback script path and instead construct a PSBT containing all of Alice’s signatures and then pass the PSBT to the other signers and wait for them to sign.
+This is useful for complex scripts, for example, in a [tapscript][topic tapscript] with two paths: a fallback script path that requires only signer Alice, plus a normal path with multiple signers including Alice.
+When Alice signs, it is best to delay finalizing the PSBT with the fallback script path and instead construct a PSBT containing both of Alice’s signatures, pass the PSBT to the other signers, and wait for them to sign.
 In this scenario, the ultimate path is determined after all signatures are produced.